KingPoss/PossVault/content/private/Website Todo.md

 Possibly figure out if there's another way to do the guest book that isn't dependent on these free guestbook services. (self host?) or figure out if I can have a script that runs on edit in google sheets that will automatically delete any entry w/ a slur detected. that brings to light more questions:

  - Is it possible to do this with regex without detecting words like 'night', etc etc?
- - If not, they will most likely just use basic substition or sub/super script to get away with writing it in a different way.
+ - [ ] If not, they will most likely just use basic substition or sub/super script to get away with writing it in a different way.VC
  - this isn't the biggest issue, just annoying
  - current implementation of this does not gather IP or anything, so it is impossible to ban a ner-do-well from commenting on the guestbook ( of course there are ways around this, everyone has a vpn)